railroadmedia/ecommerce/docs/api/addresses_api.md

 - Must be logged in
 - Users can pull their own addresses without any special permissions
 - Must have the 'pull.addresses' permission to pull others users or customers addresses
+- Must have the 'show_deleted' permission to pull soft-deleted addresses

 ### Request Parameters